UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

     i.e. notice the trailing "-l".
 This tells bash to load the correct environment settings, which makes the module system usable.

+???- question "slurmstepd: error: _get_pss:ferror() /proc/$$/smaps"

+    Sometimes, this error message occurs in the Slurm output file: ``slurmstepd: error: _get_pss: ferror() indicates error on file /proc/$$/smaps``
+    This error does not affect the results and can be ignored.
+    Statistics are collected when a job has finished, including PSS, which is a measure of memory usage.
+The error message means that when Slurm tries to collect all info to calculate PSS, the file exposing kernel statistics for the process is already gone.
+This is probably due to the cleaning process being slightly out of sync.
+    Job statistics based on the PSS value, like how much memory a job has used, might not be reliable.
+But since this is something that happens after the job has finished, results should not be affected.

 ???- question "How can I see my job's memory usage?"

     - Historical information can first of all be found by issuing the command ``finishedjobinfo -j``.
 That will print out the maximum memory used by your job.